MarvinKweyu/FoodSecurity/README.md

 # FoodSecurity

-> An analysis of food security in Kenya
+> An analysis of food security in Kenya in areas whose effects would be felt across the country

 ## Introduction